 Leather | Unisex 2.5–14, with half-sizes | £££

 These casual, relaxed Reeboks are stepped in nostalgia.
 Yoga expert Sophie Whippy wears them when she’s hanging out with her kids, “as they’re super comfortable and wear well.”
 She also finds that due to their classic roots, “they don’t go out of style and can be worn with most things.”
 You’ll find a huge size range, and Reebok recommends staying true to your own size.

 Best sporty white trainers

-Before Abi Oyepitan co-founded Liha Beauty, she was a sprinter who competed at the Olympics.
-She says, “For most of my career as an athlete, Supernova was one of the only trainers I would wear.
+If you want some trainers to, well, train, these come recommended by former Olympic sprinter Abi Oyepitan, now co-founder of Liha Beauty.
+“For most of my career as an athlete, Supernova was one of the only trainers I would wear.
 I was prone to injury, so I was really cautious about my footwear, but Supernova is protective but light — perfect for long track sessions.”
 Even though she received them for free — as she was sponsored by Adidas — she would “wear my trainers to death,” and she remains loyal to the brand today.